The Community Foundation for Greater Atlanta Inc

 Executive Leadership

-Frank Fernandez, President & CEO (since August 2020) Fernandez succeeded Alicia Philipp, who led the organization for 43 years.
+Frank Fernandez, President & CEO (since August 2020) Fernandez succeeded Alicia Philipp, who led the organisation for 43 years.
 On his priorities, Fernandez stated: "Equity of opportunity is one of the primary social and racial challenges facing our region, and pursuit of greater equity for all has been my personal North Star for the past 20 years."
 He describes the Foundation's work as focused on "the things we all want: a safe, comfortable home that we can afford; the opportunity to exercise our gifts and talents and earn a living wage; and the chance to provide a foundation for our children, so their dreams can take flight."
-His leadership approach emphasizes collaboration: "I hope to unleash the power of collaboration to galvanize metro Atlanta to address issues of inequity in the region."
+His leadership approach emphasises collaboration: "I hope to unleash the power of collaboration to galvanise metro Atlanta to address issues of inequity in the region."

 Ayana Gabriel Turner, Vice President, Community Impact Leads and drives achievement of the Foundation's equity goals and impact across the Atlanta metro region.
-Gabriel stated: "In order to create equitable communities, we must first acknowledge the historic, systemic disinvestment of communities inhabited primarily by people of color, and our grants focusing on income and wealth are an important first step in our commitment to investing in BIPOC communities."
-Her team centers place-based, community-informed grantmaking.
+Gabriel stated: "In order to create equitable communities, we must first acknowledge the historic, systemic disinvestment of communities inhabited primarily by people of colour, and our grants focusing on income and wealth are an important first step in our commitment to investing in BIPOC communities."
+Her team centres place-based, community-informed grantmaking.

 Kevin Allen Nash, Director, Philanthropic & General Counsel Responsible for ensuring legal compliance, overseeing all legal matters including governance, regulatory compliance, risk management, and contractual agreements.